-The East End works and Public Realm improvements are targeted for completion Autumn 2017.
+The East End works and Public Realm improvements are targeted for completion Winter 2017/2018.

 Programmed dates may be subject to change, for example if the works are completed earlier than planned or delayed due to unsuitable weather conditions or unforeseen issues.